tobiasnowacki/tobiasnowacki.github.io/index.md

 layout: default
 ---

-I am a Ph.D. student in Political Science at Stanford University.
+I am a Ph.D. candidate in Political Science at Stanford University.
 I am broadly interested in the political economy of elections.
 In particular, my research investigates how electoral institutions shape legislative behaviour, political party organisation, and accountability towards voters.
 I work with Gary Cox, Andy Hall, and Andy Eggers.

 Prior to coming to Stanford, I was a DPhil Student at Oxford University (Nuffield College).
 I hold a BA in Philosophy, Politics, and Economics (PPE) from Warwick University, and a MSc in Politics Research from Oxford University (St. Cross College).